Partnerships in carbon transition

 Since the demise of experimental husbandry farms (EHF) and publicly funded advisory services, farmers are in need of technical and business evidence to support them through transition and help make husbandry and investment decisions.
 University and research organisations will make an important contribution to farm transformation – through applied research programmes, technology demonstrators and field trials.

-One excellent example is the ‘Hands Free Hectare Farm (HFHa)’ operated by Harper Adams University, now expanded to a 35-ha field trial, aimed at demonstrating the future of autonomous farming vehicle technology.
+Another excellent example is the ‘Hands Free Hectare Farm (HFHa)’ operated by Harper Adams University, now expanded to a 35-ha field trial, aimed at demonstrating the future of autonomous farming vehicle technology.

 Increasingly, farmers are meeting together to identify to exchange information, to take a close look at good on-farm practice, and ‘kick the tyres’ in terms of technology innovation.
 The success of the annual Groundswell regenerative agriculture show – a pioneering initiative by the Cherry family on their farm in Hertfordshire – is testament to the interest farmers have in new methods of sustainable production while maintaining and improving the natural resource base of farms.